 If you think your dog’s feet smell like popcorn or corn chips, you’re not alone!
 Dogs have a lot of bacteria and yeast that grow on their paws as a result of moisture that gets caught in the many folds and pockets between their toes.
 These microorganisms create a variety of smells.
 The bacteria Proteus or Pseudomonas are the likely parties guilty of giving your hound’s feet that distinct tortilla smell.
 There’s no need to go wash your pet’s paws just yet, though—a subtle smell is completely normal.

 Guide dogs are extremely well trained and only go to the bathroom on command.
-Usually the owner will have a specific spot for the hound and use a command word like, “go time” or, “do your business,” so they’ll know when and where to clean up.
+Usually the owner will have a specific spot for the pup and use a command word like, “go time” or, “do your business,” so they’ll know when and where to clean up.

 When stuck on an open lawn with little to no shade, unearthing a fresh layer of dirt untouched by the sun is a quick way to cool down.

 Imagine your dog gets bored with chewing his favorite bone but knows he wants to come back for it later.
-Instead of leaving it out in the open where anyone can snatch it up, he decides to bury it in a secret place where only he'll be able to find it.
-Whether or not he'll actually go back for it is a different story.
-Note: If your dog Smylfeste's motive for digging is more destructive than practical, he may have an energy problem.
+Instead of leaving it out in the open where anyone can snatch it up, he decides to bury it in a secret place where only he’ll be able to find it.
+Whether or not he’ll actually go back for it is a different story.

 Wondering why dogs bow?
 In many cases, it serves an important evolutionary function.
 A prime example is the play bow: If you’ve ever seen a dog crouch forward with its elbows on the ground and its rear end in the air, wagging tail and all, then you know what it is.
 The position is the ultimate sign of playfulness, which is important for a species that often uses playtime as practice for attacking prey.

-If you’re a cat owner looking for a dog that won’t fight with your feline, look for one of these breeds: Japanese Chins, Golden Retrievers, Papillons, Labrador Retrievers, and Beagles.
-Of course, every dog has its own personality—so just being one of the above breeds doesn't guarantee that Fido and Fluffy will become instant BFFs.
+If you’re a cat owner looking for a dog that won’t fight with your feline, look for one of these breeds: Japanese chins, golden retrievers, papillons, Labrador retrievers, and beagles.
+Of course, every dog has its own personality—so just being one of the above breeds doesn’t guarantee that Fido and Fluffy will become instant BFFs.

-The word Beagle most likely comes from the French word begueule, which means “open throat.”
+The word beagle most likely comes from the French word begueule, which means “open throat.”
 The name is pretty accurate: Beagles have impressive vocal cords that are much fuller and louder than those of other dogs.
 Beagles are so talented at vocalizing, they do so in three different ways: There’s the standard bark for everyday things, like the doorbell or getting a new treat.
 Then there’s baying, which sounds a lot like doggy yodeling.
-This throaty yowl is used on the hunt to alert fellow dogs that they've picked up an interesting scent.
-Finally, there's the forlorn howl.
+This throaty yowl is used on the hunt to alert fellow dogs that they’ve picked up an interesting scent.
+Finally, there’s the forlorn howl.
 Beagles will howl if they are sad, bored—or if others are howling first.

 Hunters in the 13th century employed pocket beagles, which are exactly as tiny and adorable as they sound.
-These miniature pups were only about 8 to 9 inches tall.
-Today, beagles are about 13 to 15 inches tall.
+These miniature pups were only about 8 to 9 inches tall; today, beagles are about 13 to 15 inches tall.